What is Rooster Teeth FIRST?

 I am grandfathered in at special pricing from the old Sponsorship program.
 What does this mean for me?

-Not sure if you have a grandfathered account?
+Have more questions?
 Email FIRSTsupport@roosterteeth.com and we’ll look into it.

 How can I cancel my FIRST membership?